-The Office of Financial Aid and Scholarships encourages students to complete their FAFSA at www.fafsa.gov by our March 1st priority deadline.
+The Office of Financial Aid & Scholarships encourages students to complete their FAFSA at www.fafsa.gov by January 1, 2017--the priority date for UM-Dearborn Grant funds.
+You can apply for the 2017-2018 FAFSA NOW!
 Remember, our office cannot make a financial aid award until you are an admitted student.

 If you have not already done so, you (and your parent if you are a dependent student) must each create your own FSA ID.
 The FSA ID replaces your FSA PIN.